bartelby72/idso-coding-question/DSO-challenge.md

 ## Problem Statement

 You are tasked with automating the deployment process of a microservice.
-The microservice's source code is stored in a GitLab repository, and it needs to be deployed to a Docker Swarm cluster.
+The microservice's source code is stored in a Github repository, and it needs to be deployed to a Docker Swarm cluster.
 The deployment process should be automated using Jenkins and Ansible.
 The pipeline should include the following steps:

-1. **Code Checkout:** Retrieve the latest code from the GitLab repository.
+1. **Code Checkout:** Retrieve the latest code from the Github repository.
 2. **Build Docker Image:** Build a Docker image from the checked-out code.
 3. **Push Docker Image:** Push the built Docker image to a Docker registry.
 4. **Deploy to Docker Swarm:** Deploy the new Docker image to a Docker Swarm cluster.